ShubraChowdhury/AzureAutoML/README.md

 Following configuration was used for AutoMl AutoMLConfig(experiment_timeout_minutes=16, task='classification', primary_metric='accuracy',training_data=TRAIN_DATASET,label_column_name='y', n_cross_validations=4, ebable_early_stopping=True,enable_onnx_compatible_models=True)

-The cross validation checks overfitting and for computational reasons pre-defined timeout was set to 15 Minutes (minimum allowed time is .25 hour and i used that) which limits number of Models that could be built.Model has Accuracy as primary metric.
+The cross validation checks overfitting and for computational reasons pre-defined timeout was set to 15 Minutes (minimum allowed time is .25 hour so i used 15 minutes) which limits number of Models that could be built.Model has Accuracy as primary metric.

+automl_config = AutoMLConfig(
+    experiment_timeout_minutes=15,
+    task='classification',
+    primary_metric='accuracy',
+    training_data=TRAIN_DATASET,
+    label_column_name='y',
+    n_cross_validations=4,
+    ebable_early_stopping=True,
+    enable_onnx_compatible_models=True
+    )

+- n_cross_validations : Is a required value.
+How many cross validations to perform when user validation data is not specified.
+Specify validation_data to provide validation data, otherwise set n_cross_validations or validation_size to extract validation data out of the specified training data.
+- experiment_timeout_minutes : Is the time beyond which the experiment will stop
+- task : The type of task to run.
+Values can be 'classification', 'regression', or 'forecasting' depending on the type of automated ML problem to solve, I have selected "Classification"
+- primary_metric : The metric that Automated Machine Learning will optimize for model selection.
+I have selected "Accuracy"
+- label_column_name : The training labels to use when fitting pipelines during an experiment.
+-  ebable_early_stopping : Allowing AutoMl experiment to stop early when conditions are met
+- enable_onnx_compatible_models: If set to YES this allows the model to be saved as Onnex model

 ### Following are AutoML Models and Accuracy.
 ![image](https://user-images.githubusercontent.com/32674614/154345574-eeabe14d-e656-4f0a-96dc-c6067d6b995a.png)